 - 2–3 tablespoons ghee, coconut oil or grass fed butter

-- Pulse the radishes, shallot, and garlic in a food processor until coarsely chopped.
+- Put the the radishes, shallot, and garlic into a food processor and pulse until coarsely chopped.

 - Drain the water out of the can of salmon.
 Press out as much water as possible by pushing the top onto the salmon after you open the can, allowing the water to drain out.